Signs your daughter is about to start her first period

 The experts on luna can also answer any questions they may be too embarrassed to ask you.

-3 signs your daughter is about to start her period
+What are the main signs your daughter is about to start her period?

 - Breast development: growth and tenderness in the breasts often begin years before the first period